Majed-Mohamed/DataEngineering_ML1/README.md

 spike on weekends?”, etc.).
 Research Questions (Examples)

-Each team member proposed at least two questions; examples include:
+Each team member proposed two research questions; include:
-	1. Which borough has the highest collision density?
+	# RQ1: How do collision counts change over time (daily & monthly trends)?
-	2. How do collisions vary by hour of day and day of week?
+    # RQ2: Are motor vehicle collisions increasing or decreasing across recent years?
-	3. Which contributing factors are most common in severe crashes?
+    # RQ3: Which borough has the highest number of motor vehicle collisions?
-	4. How do injuries vs fatalities differ between boroughs?
+    # RQ4: How do injury and fatality rates vary across NYC boroughs?
-	5. Which vehicle types are most frequently involved in pedestrian injuries?
+    # RQ5: Which hours of the day have the highest and lowest collision rates?
-	6. How did collision counts change across years?
+    # RQ6: What are the most common contributing factors behind NYC collisions?
-	7. How do weekend collisions differ from weekday collisions?
+    # RQ7: How do pedestrian, cyclist, and motorist injuries differ across boroughs?
-	8. At what hours do alcohol-related factors appear most often?
+    # RQ8: Which vehicle types are most frequently involved in collisions?
-	9. Which boroughs show the highest severity scores?
+    # RQ9: How does collision density vary geographically across NYC neighborhoods?
-	10. How does total injured change during adverse weather conditions?
+    # RQ10: Do environmental or behavioral contributing factors correlate with higher crash severity?

 These questions are answered with a combination of static plots in 07_final_visual_analysis.ipynb and interactive views in the dashboard.